owntracks/booklet/docs/tech/json.md

 ```

 * `mode`					0 == _Private_ mode, 2 == _Public_ mode, 3 == _HTTP_ mode
-* `locked`					if set to true, locks settings screen on device for editing.
+* `locked`					iOS only, if set to true, locks settings screen on device for editing.
 View only.
 Default = false.
 Can only be set via `.otrc` import.
 * `subTopic`                                    is what the apps subscribe to
 * `pubTopicBase`                                is the prefix under which the apps will publish
 * `username`
 * `password`
 * `deviceId`
-* `tid`						 is a configurable tracker-ID which is used by the iOS auto-faces feature to display, say, initials of a user.
+* `tid`						 is a configurable tracker-ID which is used by the auto-faces feature to display, say, initials of a user.
 If it isn't explicitly configured, it defaults to the last two characters of the device's publish topic.
 * `willTopic`
 * `subQos`
 * `pubQos`
 * `willQos`
 * `pubRetain`
-* `tlsCrtPath`					not in iOS
 * `cleanSession`
 * `willRetain`
 * `locatorDisplacement`				in meters